Which car manufacturers are most visible around electric and hybrid vehicles?

 BMW is the third most visible manufacturer, receiving consistently high coverage levels throughout 2017, including awards recognition for its i3 model, with the New York International Auto show crowning it the World Urban Car of 2017, Electric Car of the Year by Auto Express, and Electric Car of the Year in its price range by What Car.

 Chevrolet placed fourth with significant early hype around its Bolt brand, which won the North American Car of the Year award, having already been named in Time’s 25 Best Inventions for 2016.
-The brand’s differentiator was as an affordable and longer-range product, becoming the first U.S. made, fully-electric, mass market car when it beat the Tesla Model 3 to market.
+The brand’s differentiator was as an affordable and longer-range product, becoming the first U.S. made, the fully-electric, mass-market car when it beat the Tesla Model 3 to market.

 Chevy’s parent company, GM, also feature in the top 10.
 There is a significant cross-over with both being referenced in the same content., If we combined all the content that featured either brand, it would account for 8.9% of discussions, placing them comfortably second behind Tesla.
 In addition, the analysis does not account for the additional coverage that the rebadged European variant, Opel Amera-e, may have also received.